-Around nine countries currently use a national income contingent loan (ICL) scheme for higher education tuition using the income tax system.
-Increased international interest in ICL validates an examination of its costs and benefits relative to the traditional financing system, government-guaranteed bank loans (GGBLs).
-Bank-type loans exhibit poor economic characteristics: namely, repayment hardships for the disadvantaged, and default.
-This damages credit reputations and can be associated with high taxpayer subsidies.
-ICLs avoid these problems, but effective collection of debt requires a sophisticated mechanism.
+Around ten countries currently use a variant of a national income-contingent loans (ICL) scheme for higher education tuition.
+Increased international interest in ICL validates an examination of its costs and benefits relative to the traditional financing system, time-based repayment loans (TBRLs).
+TBRLs exhibit poor economic characteristics for borrowers: namely high repayment burdens (loan repayments as a proportion of income) for the disadvantaged and default.
+The latter both damages credit reputations and can be associated with high taxpayer subsidies through continuing unpaid debts.
+ICLs avoid these problems as repayment burdens are capped by design, eliminating default.

 By coupling loan repayment amounts to a debtor’s actual income, ICLs provide insurance against default.

-GGBLs provide debt default insurance for lenders but not borrowers.
+TBRLs do not provide debt default insurance for borrowers.

-Systems based on GGBLs create inequality in educational access due to an increased fear of future debt default by low-income prospective students.
+Systems based on TBRLs create inequality in educational access due to a high fear of future debt default by low-income prospective students.

 ICLs have sophisticated administration requirements that may be unachievable for some countries.